 Sometimes blackberry resellers like to proclaim how their PGP keys are generated on the phone, not the server so this somehow protects them.
 However the exact same key replacement attacks can be done in the exact same way because the phone blindly trusts their centralized keyserver whenever it needs to download PGP keys for someone it’s sending emails to.
 This is ignoring the fact that PGP is now over 15 years old and has numerous security problems, including that many BlackBerrys still use 1024-bit and 2048-bit RSA keys, which are considered insecure for modern cryptosystems.

-While Armadillo Phone offers a PGP Email client, we discourage customers from using it except when absolutely necessary, and prefer them to use our highly-audited zero-trust OMEMO instant messaging client.
-Our PGP Email client also allows users to independently verify PGP keys instead of blindly trusting them, downloads PGP keys over an encrypted connection, and has several significant security improvements.
+While Armadillo Phone offers a PGP Email app, we discourage customers from using it except when absolutely necessary, and prefer them to use our highly-audited zero-trust instant messaging client.
+Our PGP Email app also allows users to independently verify PGP keys instead of blindly trusting them, downloads PGP keys over an encrypted connection, and has several significant security improvements.

 A bad berry spoils the bunch

 In short, BlackBerry’s current staff not only seems to be technically incompetent, but void of moral integrity.
 They actively betray their users to advance their profits and masquerade as a security juggernaut when in reality their internal architecture is a jumbled mess.
 This is a systemic disregard for safety at the benefit of their bottom line.
 On top of this, even their most prized products turn out to be irrelevant and dressed up as ‘secure’ purely as a marketing gimmick.
 They’re coasting off the momentum of a company that peaked 15 years ago and has struggled on as a limp dinosaur.

 So the real question is, why would you ever trust them to protect you?

 If you need a real high-security business smartphone, check out Armadillo Phone and protect yourself today!